 Home composting is an attractive option as it encourages local responsibility for waste management and eliminates waste collection and transportation costs, however, the overall conditions of the process (temperature, humidity, and aeration (O2)) are difficult to control.
 Temperature and humidity are much lower and fluctuate more often than in an industrial composting plant.
 This is due to much lower waste volumes and recurrent heat losses, which in turn means that in home composting the microbial loads are not stable.

 On the other hand, industrial composting takes place in special composting plants that have controlled conditions.
 These plants reach temperatures up to 65 ᵒC and are continually aeriated to maintain a constant supply of oxygen and a suitable humidity level.
-As a result, the composting plants have a higher load and diversity of microorganisms, including thermophiles, which increase process efficiency and reduce biodegradation times.
+As a result, the composting plants have a higher load and diversity of microorganisms, including thermophiles, which increase process efficiency and reducing biodegradation times.

 Packaging that is listed as compostable must comply with the requirements set out in standard UNE-EN 13432.
 The standard details 4 tests that must be carried out in certified laboratories.
 These tests are as follows: